Integrable systems from Poisson reductions of generalized Hamiltonian torus actions: Examples of integrable systems on moduli spaces of flat connections

 \section{Examples of integrable systems on moduli spaces of flat connections}

 Arthamonov and Reshetikhin \cite{ARe} obtained powerful general results concerning degenerate integrable (superintegrable) systems living on moduli spaces of flat connections.
-Their approach for describing the Hamiltonian flows builds on the `$r$-matrix method' of Fock and Rosly \cite{FoR}, which makes use of an $r$-matrix of \emph{factorizable}\footnote{A `factorizable classical $r$-matrix' $r\in \cG \otimes \cG$ for a Lie algebra $\cG$ is a solution of the classical Yang--Baxter equation whose symmetric part $r+ r_{21}$ is equal to $T_a \otimes T^a$ for dual bases $\{T_a\}$, $\{T^a\}$ of $\cG$ defined by a non-degenerate, symmetric, invariant bilinear form. } type.
+Their approach for describing the Hamiltonian flows builds on the `$r$-matrix method' of Fock and Rosly \cite{FoR}, which makes use of an $r$-matrix of \emph{factorizable}\footnote{A `factorizable classical $r$-matrix' $r\in \cG \otimes \cG$ for a Lie algebra $\cG$ is a solution of the classical Yang--Baxter equation whose symmetric part $r+ r_{21}$ is equal to $T_a \otimes T^a$ for dual bases $\{T_a\}$, $\{T^a\}$ of $\cG$ defined by a non-degenerate, symmetric, invariant bilinear form.
+Such $r$-matrices underlie factorizable Lie bialgebras and Poisson--Lie groups as defined in \cite{ReSTS,STS}. } type.
 This is not directly applicable to compact Lie groups, since they do not admit such $r$-matrices \cite{KS}.
 Of course, results pertaining to compact Lie groups can be obtained by exploring the real forms of the holomorphic systems.
-Still, we believe it is worthwhile to directly study the compact case by using the quasi--Poisson approach \cite{AKSM} in which no $r$-matrix, but only a non-degenerate bilinear form is needed.
+Still, we believe it is worthwhile to directly study the compact case by using the quasi-Poisson approach \cite{AKSM} in which no $r$-matrix, but only a non-degenerate bilinear form is needed.

 Here, we present examples for which the method developed in Section \ref{Sec:2} is immediately applicable.
 For these specific examples, our method implies integrability on arbitrary symplectic leaves of a dense open subset of the moduli space and the existence of action-angle coordinates, complementing previous results obtained in \cite{ARe,Fe23}.
 First, we need to recall the required background material.